NHTSA Field Sobriety Tests

 Police officers typically administer a three test battery of field tests to DUI suspects.
 These three tests are the one leg stand, the walk and turn, and the horizontal gaze nystagmus test.
 The three tests are often referred to as NHTSA tests, as the National Highway Traffic Safety Administration, through the Southern California Research Foundation, standardized and developed the three tests battery.
 Since that time NHTSA has financed and conducted additional validation "studies" on the tests.

-Of course, this absolutely is not true.
+Of course, this is not true.
 What the officers will never volunteer, and don't want the jury to know is that many people perform poorly on these tests when they are not under the influence of alcohol or any other mind altering substance.
 The fact is, not everybody has either the physical ability or the divided attention skills to perform the tests.

 Field sobriety tests can be considered mandatory, but at the same time, you can't be forced to do them.
 If you refuse to do them the police will be deprived of evidence which they are seeking to use against you.
 Do not assume that because you are sober you will pass them.
 Remember, the person grading them is biased.
 The officer conducting the tests most likely has already assumed you are impaired and is building a case against you.
 While officers often portray themselves as just "seeing if you are OK to drive" they are not neutral.
-They would not be asking you to do the tests unless they already believed your ability to drive was likely impaired by alcohol or drugs.